Dallin H. Oaks, former Utah Supreme Court justice, is selected to lead Mormon church

 Oaks' selection to lead what is widely known as the Mormon church follows the recent death of his 101-year-old predecessor, Russell M. Nelson.
 His ascension is not a surprise; a longstanding church policy says the longest-tenured member of a top leadership body called the Quorum of the Twelve Apostles becomes the next president.
 The tradition is meant to ensure a seamless transition and prevent internal or public lobbying.

-“I accept with humility the responsibility that God has place upon me and commit my whole heart and soul to the service to which I've been called,” Oaks said.
+“I accept with humility the responsibility that God has placed upon me and commit my whole heart and soul to the service to which I've been called,” Oaks said.

 The church's leadership transition comes as many of its members have been shaken by a deadly attack on a Michigan congregation, and are grappling with the high-profile assassination of conservative activist Charlie Kirk in Utah, where the denomination is based.